 Batuk Bhairav Temple

-Kuber Temple complex is situated slightly on a hill across the stream that surrounds the main temple complex.
-In fact, it is a good spot to get a top view of the Jageshwar Temple Complex.
+Kuber Temple is situated slightly on a hill across the stream that surrounds the main temple complex.
+In fact, it is a good spot to get a top view of the main temple complex.

-Like all other temples, Kuber temple also has Shivalinga as its prime deity.
+Like all other temples, this also has Shivalinga as its prime deity.
 There is a panel above the temple door with Kubera panel carved on it.

 A small Chandika temple stands next to the Kubera temple and this too has Shivalinga as the main deity.